-In order to draft the revised version of the policy the Chairman of ICTA appointed an eGovernment Policy Review Committee of which members and their attendance are shown in the Annexure 2.
+In order to draft the revised version of the policy the Chairman of ICTA appointed eGovernment Policy Review Committee where members and their attendance is shown in Annexure 2.

 The policy review committee embarked on a journey to address the above issues while revising and updating the policy as and when necessary.
 In order to compile the policy statements and guidelines the committees studied such requirements documented in other countries and the requirements included in the first version of the policy.
 The committee agreed for a new theme for the policy and drafted 10 policy objectives under which the 32 policy statements were identified.

-The committee appointed a Working Committee in order to draft the policy guidelines.
-The eGovernment Policy Working Committee drafted policy guidelines, identifies the responsibilities of implementation of policy by using the RACI (Responsible, Accountable, Consulted, Informed) matrix.
+Further, the committee appointed a Working Committee in order to draft the policy guidelines and identified the responsibilities of implementation of policy by using the RACI (Responsible, Accountable, Consulted, Informed) matrix.

-The Working committee also identified a convenient approach for government organizations to implement the policy requirements and identify the eGovernment maturity stage of their organizations.
+The Working committee also identified a convenient approach for government organizations to implement the policy requirements and identified the eGovernment maturity stage of their organizations.